AkutoSai/Checklists-and-Roadmaps/Comprehensive API, OWASP Top 10 & General Web Application VAPT Checklist.md

 - If Waitlist functionality exists in the application then try to bypass the functionality and book the appointments.
 - Try to raise the refund request for higher amount than actual amount
 - URL Tamper from Server Response
-- Manipulate time or any other parameter in appointment
+- Manipulate time or any other parameter in appointment/ticket
 - Try to raise the refund request for same IRL number multiple time and with different amount

 ## Cloudflare/WAF Bypass